mines-ciroh/libSCHEMA/README.md

 Note: in Python, it is libschema (`import libschema`), not libSCHEMA.
 Easier to type.

+## Quick Start

+`pip install libschema`.

+An API reference is included in `api_ref.txt`, and the test `tests/full_model.py` serves as an example of a simple implementation.
+Some key information:

+- The core SCHEMA implementation is `libschema.SCHEMA` (from `model.py`).
+You can directly use the SCHEMA class to implement models, specifying seasonality and anomaly classes and the other required inputs.
+You can also extend it to add new functionality, such as automatically fitting a model from data.
+In the full-model test, the actual model implementation is two simple class definitions (26 lines of code) and the SCHEMA initialization.
+This provides a model that handles configuration files, stepwise or full-timeseries model execution, etc.
+- Templates for Anomaly, Seasonality, and ModEngine (coefficient modification engine) classes are in `classes.py`.
+- The Basic Model Interface implementation for NextGen is `libschema.SchemaBmi`, from `bmi.py`.
+This should work out of the box, with the user just providing some metadata and a SCHEMA config file.
+I have not tested it yet, but it is derived from a known working implementation.
+- The `analysis` submodule provides some helper functions for cross-validation and goodness-of-fit metrics.

 ## General Concept

 A SCHEMA model has three basic components: coefficient estimation, seasonality, and anomaly.
 Coefficient estimation is too application-specific for a generic implementation to be useful, so that's left to be handled externally.
 This implementation handles seasonality (or any periodic component) and anomaly logic.